 What is it?#

-Most importantly, Python-Blosc2 uses the C-Blosc2 simple and open format for storing compressed data, making it easy to integrate with other systems and tools.
+Most importantly, Python-Blosc2 uses the C-Blosc2 simple and open format for storing compressed data.
+This facilitates seamless integration with other systems and tools.

-• Support for NumPy universal functions mechanism, allowing to mix and match NumPy and Blosc2 computation engines.
+• Support for NumPy’s universal functions mechanism, enabling the combination of NumPy and Blosc2 computation engines.

 • Excellent integration with Numba and Cython via User Defined Functions.

-• Lazy expressions that are computed only when needed, and that can be stored for later use.
+• Lazy expressions that are evaluated only when needed and can be stored for future use.

-Python-Blosc2 leverages both NumPy and NumExpr for achieving great performance, but with a twist.
-Among the main differences between the new computing engine and NumPy or numexpr, you can find:
+Python-Blosc2 leverages both NumPy and NumExpr to achieve high performance, but with key differences.
+The main distinctions between the new computing engine and NumPy or NumExpr include:

-• Support for ndarrays that can be compressed and stored in-memory, on-disk or on the network.
+• Support for compressed ndarrays stored in memory, on disk, or over the network.

-• Support for broadcasting operations.
-Allows to perform operations on arrays of different shapes.
+• Support for broadcasting operations, enabling operations on arrays with different shapes.

-• Much better adherence to the NumPy casting rules than numexpr.
+• Improved adherence to NumPy casting rules compared to NumExpr.

-• Support for proxies that allow to work with compressed data on local or remote machines.
+• Support for proxies, facilitating work with compressed data on local or remote machines.

 The main data container objects in Python-Blosc2 are:

-• SChunk: a 64-bit compressed store.
-It can be used to store any kind of data that supports the buffer protocol.
+• SChunk: A 64-bit compressed store suitable for any data type supporting the buffer protocol.

 SChunk: a 64-bit compressed store#

-SChunk is the simple data container that handles setting, expanding and getting data and metadata.
-Contrarily to chunks, a super-chunk can update and resize the data that it contains, supports user metadata, and it does not have the 2 GB storage limitation.
+SChunk is a simple data container that handles setting, expanding and getting data and metadata.
+In contrast to chunks, a super-chunk can update and resize the data that it contains, supports user metadata, and has virtually unlimited storage capacity (chunks, on the other hand, cannot store more than 2 GB).

-Additionally, you can convert a SChunk into a contiguous, serialized buffer (aka cframe) and vice-versa; as a bonus, the serialization/deserialization process also works with NumPy arrays and PyTorch/TensorFlow tensors at a blazing speed:
+Additionally, you can convert a SChunk into a contiguous, serialized buffer (aka cframe) and vice-versa; as a bonus, the serialization/deserialization process also works with NumPy arrays and PyTorch/TensorFlow tensors at lightning-fast speed:

 Compression speed for different codecs